 End Stage Renal Disease (ESRD), or kidney failure, is an irreversible condition most often caused by Chronic Kidney Disease (CKD), though it can occur suddenly or from other disorders.
 The National Institutes of Health estimates that over 26 million people have CKD, and many don’t realize until the damage to the kidneys is severe.
 According the latest U.S. Renal Data System Annual Report, ESRD affects over 660,000 Americans of all ages.

-If you are suffering from ESRD, and you are unable to work because of the disease, contact the Social Security Administration (SSA).
-The SSA has two types of benefit programs for those with debilitating conditions that make it too hard to keep a stable job.
+If you are suffering from End Stage Renal Disease, and you are unable to work because of the disease, you may qualify for Social Security disability benefits.
+The SSA has two types of disability benefit programs for those with debilitating conditions, like End Stage Renal Disease, that make it too hard to keep a stable job.

 The Financial Costs of ESRD